Oleksandr Semenyuta: Biography

 Oleksandr Kostyantynovich Semenyuta was born in 1883, to a family of former serfs, in the small Ukrainian village of Huliaipole.
-He only received a primary education, before he went to work as a laborer in Janzen's economy.
+He only received a primary education.

 In the wake of the 1905 Revolution, Oleksandr Semenyuta joined the Union of Poor Peasants, helping to maintain close relations between it and the anarchist-communist group in Katerynoslav.
 Soon after he was conscripted into the military, but evaded the draft by going into hiding.
 He eventually returned to Huliaipole clandestinely in order to visit his family, while sometimes also smuggling anarchist literature and small arms into the village.
 With these weapons, Semenyuta advised the group to begin carrying out "expropriations", spurring them on to carry out a number of raids, during which they stole money and assassinated local police officers.

 In August 1908, Semenyuta again returned to Huliaipole from Katerynoslav for a group meeting at Ivan Levadny's house.
 The police found out about the meeting through their informants and surrounded the house, leading to a shoot-out, during which Prokip Semenyuta was hit in the leg.
 Oleksandr attempted to rescue his brother, but Prokip himself insisted he be put down so that Oleksandr could escape, with Prokip shooting himself to avoid capture.
 Following this showdown with the police, the group's leader Voldemar Antoni subsequently fled to Belgium, leaving leadership of the group to Oleksandr Semenyuta, who moved their centre of activity to the city of Katerynoslav and began planning their next moves.

 Seeking revenge for his brother, Oleksandr plotted a number of attacks against the local Okhrana, but these were all aborted before they could be carried out.
 Many members of the anarchist group were subsequently arrested, but Semenyuta himself managed to escape and fled to Belgium.
 While his comrades were imprisoned in Oleksandrivsk, Semenyuta sent a letter to the Huliaipole police chief Kariachentsev: